husayt/josediazgonzalez.com/_plugins/README.markdown

 # Errata

 All plugins reside locally, in the `_plugins` folder, and in theory would be safe to run on Github.
 They may not be the best of Ruby code, since I am still but a Ruby apprentice, but they work fine for me :)

-Any undocumented plugins are not of my own creation.
-Please refer to their docblocks for more information.